 - What screen reading technology do you use to validate?

 - What is the experience of your validators?

-Remember, if it doesn’t include a real screen reader user ensuring the document is actually usable, automated checkers will only catch up to 20%-30% of accessibility errors.
-If the person doing the validation doesn’t have the correct experience using a screen reader, other errors will be missed as well.
+Validation must include a real screen reader user ensuring the document is actually usable.
+Automated checkers will only catch up to 20%-30% of accessibility errors.
+If the validator doesn’t have screen reader experience, they will also miss other accessibility issues.

 - Be sure to check the work on any samples you send.
 You need to know you are getting what you pay for: an accessible, usable document.